AMRHall/NMRshuttle/TopSpin/Installation notes.md

 ### 2.2.
 Install Git
 Enter the following command into the terminal window:

-`python3.6 pip install --user gitpython`
+`python3.6 -m pip install --user gitpython`

 ##### To check if the installation has succeeded:
 `python3.6`